Asiffaiz/moinc-flutter/assets/images/README.md

-# Images Folder
+# Project Images

-This folder contains all image assets for the Moinc app.
+This directory contains various images used in the app:

-Required images:
-- logo.png - Main app logo
-- splash_background.png - Splash screen background
-- login_background.png - Login screen background
-- profile_placeholder.png - Default profile image
+## Authentication Icons
+- `social-google.png` - Google icon for sign-in button
+- `social-apple.png` - Apple icon for sign-in button

+## Logo
+- `logo.png` - The Voice Alerts logo used in the splash screen and app header
+- The logo should be a PNG file with a transparent background
+- Recommended size: At least 512x512 pixels

+The app is configured to use these files directly, so please maintain the naming convention.